Katalyst99/Algo-in-C/README.md

 ## 4. FizzBuzz:
 * A very useful program demonstrating importance of being able to break down problems into smaller, manageable parts.

+## 5. ABC Problem:
+* Presents a clear illustration of a problem-solving task centered around data manipulation.